 Staunton and her husband, Jim Carter, were also featured recently in an article in the Telegraph that focuses on the couple's love of gardening.
 "It makes no demands on you, a garden," Staunton said.
 "If you just sit, it will heal, or ease, or calm.
 It just allows you to be."
 You can read the full interview, which features tips on how gardening can help strengthen a marriage, here, and check out a photo of the pair in their garden in the gallery below.
 Staunton and Carter are members of several environmental charities, including Greenfingers, which creates hospice gardens for children with terminal illnesses and will be exhibiting a garden designed by Kate Gould at the RHS Chelsea Flower Show May 21–25 in London.

-Just two weeks left until the debut of David Tennant (Barty Crouch Jr.) and Miranda Richardson‘s (Rita Skeeter) new Amazon Prime show, Good Omens, and the AV Club further piqued our interest this week with a few exclusive stills.
-Tennant’s hair alone is worth tuning in for.
-Check out the shots in the gallery below.
+Just two weeks left until the debut of David Tennant (Barty Crouch Jr.) and Miranda Richardson's (Rita Skeeter) new Amazon Prime show, Good Omens, and the AV Club further piqued our interest this week with a few exclusive stills.
+Tennant's hair alone is worth tuning in for.

 Warwick Davis (Griphook/Filius Flitwick) stressed the importance of hearkening back to the ironically more social days that preceded social media during a visit to the seventh annual Yaxley Festival last week, Peterborough Today reported.
 The family event featured a variety of activities and was particularly meaningful for Davis, who lives in the area.

 What’s great about the festival is you see the community come together in this day and age of social media.
 It was great to see families together enjoying themselves.
 There are not a lot of activities for young kids and adults.
 There was a lot of awareness raised about charities working locally.
 People are then aware they can contribute to them or they are there if they need them in the future.
 That’s really great.